 - Self-discipline arises from the harmony between all three classes.

 - Justice comes from everyone doing what they are 'naturally' fitted for.

 The Three Parts of the Soul

-Plato identifies three elements of the 'soul'.
-He uses the term 'soul' but this should not be confused with spirituality or a part of someone that is separate from their physical body.
-Rather, Plato uses it as a general term for the thing that makes people act.
+Plato identified three elements of the 'soul'.
+He used the term 'soul' but this should not be confused with spirituality or a part of someone that is separate from their physical body.
+Rather, Plato used it as a general term for the thing that makes people act.

 The three elements are:

 - Reason: This is much like 'wisdom' in societies and is the element that considers all of the facts known to a person and then decides what means are best to reach the ends.
 Reason is also concerned with the love of truth.